How to Post on Pinterest

 Here is the disappointing truth for you: both manual pinning and scheduling on Pinterest will be essential parts of your blogging routine, whether you want it or not.
 Of course, if you plan to get a lot of traffic from Pinterest.

 You will manually SEO optimize your profile, boards and search for the best keywords.
+By the way, if you are looking for a Pinterest keyword tool, I wrote about it here.
 You will manually repin some of your most popular pin URLs to show them more times in group boards.

 To find your most popular pins, you can look into your Pinterest Analytics or into your Google Analytics.

 In Pinterest Analytics you’ll find the top pins by impressions for the last 30 days.

 Go to Analytics >> Website or just directly to this page.

 Click on each pin title to open the exact pin URL and repin this popular pin a few times a week to relevant group boards to keep showing this pin to more people.